oliver-ricken/flask-on-docker/README.md

 $ docker-compose up -d --build
 ```

 Now you should be able to upload an image at http://localhost:1335/upload, and view the image at http://localhost:1335/media/IMAGE_FILE_NAME.

+Note that in order to view the webpage from your laptop, you may have to enable local port forwarding.

 ### Production